ibm-cloud-docs/loadbalancer-service/getting-started.md

 ## Ordering a load balancer
 {: #ordering-a-load-balancer}

-To get started with {{site.data.keyword.loadbalancer_full}}, see [Using an elastic load balancer for server load balancing overview](/docs/loadbalancer-service?topic=loadbalancer-service-creating-and-using-an-ibm-cloud-load-balancer-for-elastic-server-load-balancing).
+To get started with {{site.data.keyword.loadbalancer_full}}, see [Using an elastic load balancer for server load-balancing overview](/docs/loadbalancer-service?topic=loadbalancer-service-creating-and-using-an-ibm-cloud-load-balancer-for-elastic-server-load-balancing).